Arizona State vs. Washington NCAA Football Odds, Plays and Insights | November 13, 2021

 Washington Stats and Trends

-- The Huskies have been underdogs by 5.5 points or more two times this year and have not covered the spread once.
+- This season, the Huskies are winless ATS when entering a game as an underdog of 5.5 points or more.

-- Washington's games this season have gone over the total in one out of eight opportunities (12.5%).
+- Washington's games this season have hit the over on one of eight set point totals (12.5%).

-- The Huskies average 22.0 points per game, comparable to the 20.2 the Sun Devils give up.
+- The Huskies rack up 22.0 points per game, comparable to the 20.2 the Sun Devils allow.

-- Washington is 1-3 against the spread and 3-1 overall in games when it scores more than 20.2 points.

-- Washington is 2-1 against the spread and 2-1 overall when the team picks up more than 329.0 yards.
+- Washington is 2-1 against the spread and 2-1 overall when the team piles up over 329.0 yards.

-- The Huskies have 13 giveaways this season, while the Sun Devils have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.